the-fool/thomasruble.com/site/content/blog/make-a-metronome.md

 It's a simple change with big consequences.
 It ensures that our callbacks will not block our thread while waiting on IO to complete.

-## 2. Prevent drift over the intervals
+## 2. Prevent drift over repeated intervals

 Making our callbacks asynchronous does not make them run faster.
 The IO operations will still take time.
 This time will create a drift in our metronome intervals, where one beat might take longer than another owing to how long it needed to wait for its callbacks to complete.
 We need to keep track of the time it takes to run a beat's worth of callbacks to completion.
 This is a simple enough feature to implement: